heyLu/talks/study-cs.md

 should you study CS? probably.

 objective: encourage people to study CS, but w/ give perspective & note obstacles
+    ideally, present n (small) points that are important

 * cs isn't as scary as you might think
 * there are a lot of people out there, find them (for example, here?)